Reviewing Thryv (THRY) and Its Rivals

-Thryv (NASDAQ: THRY) is one of 29 public companies in the “Advertising” industry, but how does it weigh in compared to its peers?
-We will compare Thryv to related businesses based on the strength of its risk, dividends, analyst recommendations, profitability, valuation, earnings and institutional ownership.
+Thryv (NASDAQ: THRY) is one of 29 publicly-traded companies in the “Advertising” industry, but how does it compare to its rivals?
+We will compare Thryv to related businesses based on the strength of its profitability, analyst recommendations, earnings, institutional ownership, dividends, valuation and risk.

+This table compares Thryv and its rivals’ net margins, return on equity and return on assets.

+86.3% of Thryv shares are owned by institutional investors.
+Comparatively, 43.6% of shares of all “Advertising” companies are owned by institutional investors.
+59.2% of Thryv shares are owned by insiders.
+Comparatively, 17.3% of shares of all “Advertising” companies are owned by insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.

 Analyst Ratings

-This is a breakdown of recent recommendations and price targets for Thryv and its peers, as reported by MarketBeat.com.
+This is a breakdown of current recommendations for Thryv and its rivals, as provided by MarketBeat.

 |Sell Ratings